Search a title or topic

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) I started off 2025 knowing jack sh*t about LLMs besides how to ask Chat-GPT questions.
-Since then, I've built a multi-agent app for work, learned some linear algebra to understand how LLMs work at a basic level and started using a new tech stack for working with th…
+I started off 2025 knowing jack sh*t about LLMs besides how to ask Chat-GPT questions.
+Since then, I've built a multi-agent app for work, learned some linear algebra to understand how LLMs work at a basic level and started using a new tech stack for working with these LLMS.
+In this episode, I lay out the technologies you need to learn to keep up wi…

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) Cursor is an AI-powered text editor for coders.
+Cursor is an AI-powered text editor for coders.
 Let me be honest - if I was a junior developer, I'd feel a little nervous looking at what it's capable of doing.
 But I'm not.
 So I'm not.
-Let's explore why Cursor is an amazing tool that will cause a ton of headaches …
+Let's explore why Cursor is an amazing tool that will cause a ton of headaches when used improperly and what you can do as a junior developer to to create a technic…

 continue reading